• Billie Piper (Rose Tyler from “Doctor Who”)

 Two quick notes before we get started...

 1) If this is your first time on "Shangel's Reviews", I'm currently reviewing every single episode of "Buffy The Vampire Slayer" and "Angel" in depth.
 A list of all the reviews I've written so far can be located here.
-Yes, I haven’t written one in a while due to my degree, but I am starting up again in a matter of weeks so keep an eye out.
-The degree ends in mid-June!
+Yes, I haven’t written one in a while due to my Master’s degree, but I am starting up again really soon now that the Master’s degree is over.

 (Regular readers, you can skip this section)